tadjik1/frontend-task/README.md

 | ...        | ...   | ...         |

 ## Data
-Data is available on server which is already implemented in this repo, you can launch it before using by running `npm run server` command.
-Server returns all data in JSON format and has following endpoints:
+Data is available on the server which is already implemented in this repo, you can launch it before using by running the `npm run server` command.
+The server returns all data in JSON format and has following endpoints:

 | method | path               | description            |